-Funding for the I-15 BRT Transit Projects comes from TransNet, a half-cent sales tax approved by voters.
+Funding for the I-15 BRT Transit Projects comes from TransNet, a half-cent sales tax for transportation projects approved by voters.

 MTS operates the Rapid and Rapid Express services.
 Caltrans operates and maintains the I-15 Express Lane corridor.